-Here are the player grades after the win:
+Here are the player grades following the season-ending loss:

 Tyrese Maxey: C+